dbmail/dbmail/README.md

 Support is available by raising an issue at https://github.com/dbmail/dbmail

-## Wikipedia

-DBMail is on Wikipedia https://en.wikipedia.org/wiki/DBMail

-Please add any links, articles and references.

 ### Architecture

 For an architectural overview of DBMail and its components please visit: